 Section 16 – Privacy Policy

 Registration and transaction data and other information about User is subject to EnergyGateway’s Privacy Policy.
 For more information, please see our privacy policy at www.EnergyGateway.com.
-EnergyGateway shall have the right to list the names of System Users and, with consent, Users’ logos, to publicize the System, but no proprietary information about any User or its business will be disclosed to the public by EnergyGateway.
+EnergyGateway shall have the right to list the names of System Users and, with written consent, Users’ logos, to publicize the System, but no proprietary information about any User or its business will be disclosed to the public by EnergyGateway.

 Section 17 – Trademark Information